 Adrienne is the Chairperson of the Special Education Committee and a member of both the Special Needs Planning Committee and the executive committee of the Elder Law and Special Needs Section of the New York State Bar Association, a Past Co-Editor of the Elder Law and Special Needs Law Journal, Co-Chair of the Education Committee and Past Co-Chair of the Lawyering and Parenting Committee for the Westchester Women’s Bar Association.
 Adrienne is also a member of the Disability Rights Committee for the New York State Bar Association.
 She also serves as statewide chairperson of the New York State Special Education Law update, a statewide continuing legal education program and a proud member of the Council of Parent Attorney and Advocates.

-Adrienne was recently honored as an outstanding advocate by the PULSES organization of Orange County for her work on behalf of students with disabilities.
+Adrienne was honored as an outstanding advocate by the PULSES organization of Orange County for her work on behalf of students with disabilities.
 In addition, she was named “A Rising Star” in Super Lawyers 2013 and one of the Top Attorneys in the Metro Region for 2014, 2015 and 2016 and a Super Lawyer in 2017, 2018, 2019 and 2020.

 In addition to her commitments to her clients, Adrienne is the Chairperson of the Board of Trustees of the John A. Coleman School with campuses in Yonkers and White Plains, NY.